gyulanemeth/bluefox.email/docs/projects/settings.md

 # Project Settings

-To enable all the functionality provided by bluefox.email, you need to fill in all the project settings.
+To enable all the functionality provided by BlueFox Email, you need to fill in all the project settings.
 If you want to use different domains or sending emails for different [delivery modes](./delivery-modes.md) (e.g., staging or production), create separate projects for each environment.

 To access the project settings, click on the **Settings** tab.
 Here, you can use the sub-menu to navigate to different sections of the project settings.